- SAP is proposing that HANA should replace Oracle and IBM, and one argument is that HANA has a lower TCO than Oracle and IBM.

 - SAP paid Forrester and other media entities to promote the idea of HANA’s lower TCO.

 This is the first study of its kind.
 It is the first study into the reality of HANA’s TCO.

 SAP HANA’s TCO is much different than proposed by SAP (and repeated by SAP surrogates).
-It is not lower than competing alternatives and there are rather obvious reasons as to why.
-These reasons can be expressed in a general sense, but it is important to perform a mathematical estimated with a full explanation of each of the line items of HANA’s TCO as well as a full explanation of these assumptions.
+It is not lower than competing alternatives, and there are rather obvious reasons as to why.
+These reasons can be expressed in a general sense.
+But it is essential to perform a mathematical estimated with a full explanation of each of the line items of HANA’s TCO as well as a full explanation of these assumptions.

-Most of the assumptions explained in this study are not explained anywhere else that we could find when we performed a literature review prior to performing this study.
-While there has been an avalanche of claims about HANA, there has been extremely little actual research performed on HANA, and none of it would be able to meet what we consider to be of sufficient quality to be used in decision making regarding HANA.
+Most of the assumptions explained in this study are not explained anywhere else that we could find when we performed a literature review before performing this study.
+While there has been an avalanche of claims about HANA, there has been extremely little actual research conducted on HANA.
+And none of it would be able to meet what we consider to be of sufficient quality to be used in decision making regarding HANA.

 Paid Research Explanation

 HANA has unfortunately been confusingly explained to customers.
 Often HANA is referred to as a platform when it is, in fact, a database.
-There have been a number of products that have HANA in the name (which are sometimes changed to have HANA removed) but these are not HANA.
-Along with the similarly named S/4HANA, this can make it confusing what is actually being discussed.
+There have been several products that have HANA in the name (which are sometimes changed to have HANA removed), but these are not HANA.
+Along with the similarly named S/4HANA, this can make it confusing what is being discussed.

-The following marketing graphic is a good example of this.
+The following marketing graphic is an excellent example of this.

 One could spend quite a lot of time critiquing this and other HANA graphics.
 For example –